bpgoodrow/Mr-Robogers-Neighborhood/README.md

 # Tests

-Describe:
+Describe: beepBoop()

-Test:
+Test:"It should return an array of numbers from 0 to the users inputted number"
-Code:
+Code: beepBoop(5)
-const text =
-Expected Output:
+Expected Output: [0, 1, 2, 3, 4, 5]